What is Viscosity?

 The force of friction between two layers of fluid having the area in square centimetre and separated by distance will have a velocity is given by:

 Here, η is coefficient of viscosity and dV/dx is velocity gradient

 A is 1cm2 and dv is 1cm/ s

 The coefficient of viscosity is defined as the force of friction that is required to maintain a difference of velocity of 1cm/s between parallel layers of fluid.
 The unit is usually expressed in poise or centipoise.
 As we all know that viscosity is nothing but the measure of a substance’s resistance to the motion under an applied force The resulting unit is measured in centipoise which is the equivalent of 1 mPa (MilliPascal second)

-The major industries where Viscosity measurements are used are in the food industry to improve the overall cost-effectiveness and maximizing production efficiency.
-Besides, the food industry Viscosity is also primarily used in other industries such as Adhesives, Petroleum, Concrete, and Cosmetics industry.
+The major industries where Viscosity measurements are used are in the food industry to improve the overall cost-effectiveness and maximise production efficiency.
+Besides the food industry Viscosity is also primarily used in other industries such as the Adhesives, Petroleum, Concrete, and Cosmetics industry.